WTXF-TV: 2023 license renewal objections

 On August 23, the FCC opened a docket for the case and invited further comment.
-Fox highlighted letters of support from elected politicians of both parties, including U.S. representatives Brendan Boyle and Brian Fitzpatrick and three members of the Philadelphia City Council.
+Fox highlighted letters calling for license renewal from elected officials of both parties, including U.S. representatives Brendan Boyle and Brian Fitzpatrick and three members of the Philadelphia City Council.
+Both of Pennsylvania's U.S. senators later filed a letter calling for WTXF's license to be renewed.
+Former FCC officials and a noted First Amendment lawyer, Floyd Abrams, filed comments supporting denial of the renewal.

-The FCC dismissed the petition to deny a renewal of the broadcast license for WTXF on January 16, 2025, along with three other challenges that it felt were politically motivated where the behavior was protected under the First Amendment.
+On January 16, 2025, in the final days of the Biden administration, FCC chair Jessica Rosenworcel dismissed the petition to deny a renewal of the broadcast license for WTXF and renewed the license.
+She cited defense of the First Amendment as her rationale.
+Also dismissed were petitions from conservative groups against stations owned by ABC, CBS, and NBC.
+Incoming FCC chair Brendan Carr reinstated the complaints against ABC, CBS, and NBC but not the one against WTXF.
+The Media and Democracy Project appealed the dismissal in February 2025, with no FCC action taken as of July 2026.
+In July 2026, the Media and Democracy Project filed a writ of mandamus with the U.S. Court of Appeals asking the court to compel the FCC to act.

 News operation

 The Ten O'Clock News

 In late 1985, under Taft Broadcasting, WTAF-TV began to build an in-house news department to prepare a 10 p.m. newscast with a focus on hard news.
 Roger LaMay was recruited from KTTV in Los Angeles to run the newsroom, which was set up in a former film library in the basement of the Center City studios, and former KYW-TV sports anchor Howard Eskin was signed as channel 29's first marquee news personality.
 One reporter was Dan Mechem, son of Taft Broadcasting chairman Charles Mechem.

 The Ten O'Clock News debuted on February 17, 1986, as the first prime time newscast in Philadelphia since WKBS-TV discontinued its effort in 1970.
 The half-hour program was anchored by Lee McCarthy, a former NBC network correspondent.
 That fall, the weeknight-only broadcast expanded to weekends; the program's audience doubled in its first year on air.

 The program was extended to an hour in 1990—delayed by the Paramount acquisition of TVX—with original reporter Jill Chernekoff returning to the station after a year at Headline News to co-anchor the expanded newscast.
 Eskin's contract was not renewed for financial reasons, with his last sportscast coming in June 1990; the station let go of McCarthy in January 1994.